robert-westenberger/knowledgebase/webgl/lights.md

 ### Parallelism and the Difference Between Attributes and Uniforms
 When a draw call is invoked (*drawArrays* or *drawElements*), the GPU will launch several copies of the vertex shader in parallel.
 Each copy receives a different set of attributes  but the same uniforms.

+### Shading Methods and Light-Reflection Models
+**Shading** is the interpolation that is performed to obtain final color for fragments in a scene.
+Type of shading determines where the final color is calculated - in the vertex shader or in the fragment shader.
+**Lighting** algorithms using physical principles of light reflection, lighting models are also referred to as reflection models.